DSiekmeier/booktrack-cli/README.md

 ## Features

-- Complete functionality is available on the commandline interface
+:heavy_check_mark: The complete functionality like adding books, viewing and filtering the library and so on is available on the commandline interface.

-- Libraries are stored in an open, human readable format (JSON)
+:heavy_check_mark: The libraries are stored in an open, human readable format (JSON) without proprietary dependencies.

-- Your data belongs to you: no communication with any server is necessary
+:heavy_check_mark: Your data belongs to you: no communication with any server is necessary.

 ## Getting Started